Amica Insurance is constantly honored as one of the top auto insurance companies in terms of customer satisfaction by J.D. Power and Associates.

 Depending on where you live, you may have never even heard of Amica Insurance.
 After all, they aren’t running nationwide commercials like the big guys (State Farm, Allstate, Geico).

-But they’re no pushover either – the company has over $4 billion in assets and employs more than 3,000 people in 40 offices nationwide.
+But they’re no pushover either – at last glance the company has over $5 billion in assets and employs more than 3,000 people in 44 offices nationwide.
 When we’re talking billions of dollars, it’s hard to act like they’re small potatoes.

 Here is a list and brief description of each company that operates under their brand name: